penborter/penborter.github.io/_pages/testpost.md

 We now have a dataframe with an entry for every photo on the hard drive.
 This is enough to start answering the main question, while also finding out a bit more about my photography habits.

 What focal length do I use the most?

-## My habits
-Now we have the data, it's time for the analysis.